-Your search for a place to move is a lot like the TV adventure show Treasure Quest.
+Your moving search is a lot like the TV adventure show Treasure Quest.
 The show follows a team of treasure hunters through remote and treacherous terrain on their search for lost Inca gold.
-Because their expedition is so perilous, a local guide accompanies and helps them to maneuver the hidden pitfalls along their path – from teeming schools of hungry piranha to deadly venomous snakes and tarantulas.
+Because their expedition is so perilous, a local guide accompanies and helps them to maneuver the hidden pitfalls that lurk along their path – from teeming schools of hungry piranha to deadly venomous snakes and tarantulas.

 While you don’t have to worry about getting eaten by piranha (fortunately!) the threats lying in wait on your path can still sidetrack and even derail your search for place to move if you’re not careful.
-Like the local guide, I can help you avoid these pesky pitfalls so you can smoothly and confidently navigate your search and find the place that you’re meant to be.
+And like the local guide, I can help you avoid these pesky pitfalls so you can smoothly and confidently navigate your moving search and find the place that you’re meant to be.

-There are 3 hidden pitfalls that lurk along your moving search.
-But, they are only dangerous so long as they remain hidden.
+There are 3 hidden pitfalls to avoid on your moving search.
+But, they are only dangerous so long as they remain obscured.
 By shining the spotlight on them here, you’ll know the perils to watch for and how to keep them from sabotaging your search.

 #1: Confusing assumptions with fact

 Making assumptions can be detrimental to your moving search.
 This is particularly easy to do when you’re thinking about moving to place that’s vastly different from what you’re used to – like moving from the country to a suburb or from a big city to a small town.
 It’s natural to make assumptions.
 You just want to be careful not to act on them before double-checking their accuracy.
 The success of your move rides on it!